arionbanki/dotnet-Fintech-Party-Demo/README.md

 The token above will be valid for the following demo user Dennis Milloway, to view his data ( you can get more users by requesting a new user and a token for the new user, in the links at the bottom of this page )

 ------------------------------------------------------------------------------<br>
-ATH: bæði codeclients og implicitclient ( t.d.
-Python, Node.js og Javascript ) þurfa þennan endapunkt til að hefja innskráningu:<br>
+NOTE: both code clients and implicit clients (e.g. Python, Node.js & Javascript) need to communicate with this endpoint to start the logon flow:<br>
 ----------------------------------------------------------------------------------------------
 Authorize endpoint - til að fá authorization-code til baka:<br>
 https://arionapi-identityserver3-sandbox.azurewebsites.net/connect/authorize

-ath. til að gera implicit flow ( t.d. fyrir Python, Node.js og Javascript! ):
+To do an implicit flow (e.g. Python, Node.js or Javascript):
 <br>

-responsetype: "token" fyrir implicit client'a og redirect_uri sett svona: redirect_uri=https%3a%2f%2farionapi-sandbox.portal.azure-api.net%2fdocs%2fservices%2f57361a83110546175c6fec3d%2fconsole%2foauth2%2fimplicit%2fcallback
+responsetype: "token" for an implicit client and redirect_uri set as: redirect_uri=https%3a%2f%2farionapi-sandbox.portal.azure-api.net%2fdocs%2fservices%2f57361a83110546175c6fec3d%2fconsole%2foauth2%2fimplicit%2fcallback
 <br>

-ATH.
-Implicit client'ar þurfa EKKI að nota þennan endapunkt, en code clients ( t.d. java/C#/java/iOS/Android ) nota hann:<br>
+NOTE.
+Implicit clients do NOT need to connect to this endpoint, but it applies code flow clients (e.g. Java/C#/Javascript/iOS/Android ):<br>
 ------------------------------------------------------------------------------------------------------------------------------
-Token endpoint - sendir authorization-code inn sem fékkst að ofan, til að fá access-token til baka:<br>
+Token endpoint - sends the authorization-code retrieved from before, to get an access-token issued:<br>
 https://arionapi-identityserver3-sandbox.azurewebsites.net/connect/token

-notar svo authorization code og OcpApimSubscriptionKey ( sem fæst í Azure portalnum hérna:<br> https://arionapi-sandbox.portal.azure-api.net/ ) til að kalla á varin WebApi
+Then uses the  authorization code and OcpApimSubscriptionKey (which you can get in the Azure portal:<br> https://arionapi-sandbox.portal.azure-api.net/ ) to invoke pretected Api endpoints.
 <br>

 <br>--------------------------------------------------------------------------------------------------<br>